On Screen Manitoba 2020-21 Board of Directors

 Brandice has over 25 years experience in the industry as a production executive at Bell Media, a mentor and trainer at the National Screen Institute-Canada, and in business affairs at Bell Media and Manitoba Film & Music.

-As the Business Affairs Manager at Frantic Films, Brandice leads and directs all business affairs for the company as it relates to development, production, post production, distribution and reporting.
+As the Business Affairs Manager at marblemedia, Brandice leads and directs all business affairs for the company as it relates to development, production, post production, distribution and reporting.

 Brandice also runs a development consultant company, Vivier Consulting.
 As a development consultant Brandice helps to develop and guide her clients’ career’s as well as helping develop their creative materials and get them into the hands of the right people.

 She has been involved with numerous award-winning projects for Bell Media, Shaw Media, CBC, Corus, HBO Canada and Rogers as a coach, mentor, production executive and now business affairs manager.